my10c/r53-ufw/README.md

 Simple right?
 Once these record has been create, aboout 5 mins later (depends on your crontab) these IPs has been added to the firewall rule.
 Then the next day the record momo-brussel is automatically remove and so its firewall rule, all automated.
-If the Mono needed the access longer, he then just re-create the record.
-Mind you in some places the IP address that you get can change everyday!
+If Momo needed the access longer, he then just re-create the record.
+Mind you in some places the IP address that you get from the Internet provider can change everyday!

 ### Server side
 Lets run a crontabs  on the server that every 5 mins:
 1. it will pulls all A-records and TXT-records.
-2. First time all A-record IPs will be added to the firewall rule and keep track of it (simple write it to say /var/lib/r53-ufw/status.
+2. First time all A-record IPs will be added to the firewall rule
-3. By the second run it will compare the current records vs the pervious pull, then add only the IPs from the delta.
+3. By the second run its does the same thins, UFW takes care to ignore already added rules.

 ```
 pulll records from a DNS zone (AWS Route53) and based on these adjust the firewall rule